-The Documentary Hypothesis is exactly that: an hypothesis.
-It has proven useful in literary criticism of the Bible.
-It is one of many useful tools.
-However it fails, as has modern scholarship in general, to demonstrate the purpose of the Bible.
+The Documentary Hypothesis proved to be of limited use, but it failed, as has most modern scholarship, to demonstrate the purpose of the Bible.
 Until we can answer that question we miss the larger picture.

 Wellhausen wasn't interested in the archaeological discoveries that shed light on the Afro-Asiatics living in Canaan, but Gunkel recognized that the finds of biblical archaeology revealed that Canaanite culture was not an anomaly.
 Rather it was consistent with the larger ethnological and linguistic heritage of the Afro-Asiatics who had been around for centuries before the time of Moses.

-Both men failed to account for the purpose of the Bible, and especially for the uniqueness of Genesis, the account of Afro-Asiatic ruler-priests who preserved their bloodlines through endogamy.
-The intermarriage between priestly lines existed long before the emergence of a people called Israel.
+Both men failed to account for the purpose of the Bible, and especially for the uniqueness of Genesis, the account of Ha'biru (Hebrew) ruler-priests who preserved their bloodlines through endogamy.
+The intermarriage between fraternal priestly lines existed long before the emergence of the Jewish people.
 The pattern is consistent throughout the Bible and can be traced from Genesis to Jesus' mother, the Virgin Mary, the daughter of Joachim, a Hebrew priest.
 I have been unable to find the pattern muchbeyond Jesus' time, probably because the temple priests were either killed to forced to flee with the Roman destruction of Jerusalem in 70 AD.
-It is also possible that the pattern ended because with the incarnation of the Son of God, the marriage and ascendancy pattern of the Hebrew priest casts fulfilled its purpose and the purpose of the Bible.
+It is also possible that the pattern ended because with the incarnation of the Son of God, the marriage and ascendancy pattern of the Hebrew priest casts fulfilled its purpose, and that purpose is explained in the Bible.

 Having completed lengthy research on Genesis, I'm persuaded that the genealogical data provided is accurate, verifiable, and the account of historical people.
 This is the single conclusion that one could reach based on analysis of the marriage and ascendancy pattern of the rulers listed in Genesis 4, 5, 10, 11, 25 and 36.
 The analysis authenticates the data and proves that the rulers are historical persons.

-I believe that the Bible is reliable because the kinship pattern that runs unchanged from Genesis to the New Testament could not have been written back into the text by a later editor.
-That would be impossible given that the Bible consists of sixty-six books written by many different authors over about 1300 years.

-So how do we explain the consistent pattern of intermarriage between priestly lines from Cain and Seth to Jesus Christ?
-There can be but one explanation.
-The Bible is the account of the people whose story it claims to be: the ancestors of Christ our God.
+So how do we explain the consistent pattern of intermarriage between priestly lines from Genesis to the New Testament?
+There is only one explanation.
+The Bible is the account of the people whose story it claims to be: the ancestors of Jesus Christ our God.
 This provides a clue as to how the Bible came to be.
 Only God could have authored a book over 1300 years!
 Granted He used human agents, but they were agents who understood God’s purpose and who were attached to the ruler-priest lines from which Jesus would come.

-I wish all the readers of JUST GENESIS a blessed Holy Week and joy in knowing that the Son of God has destroyed death and opened for us the way to Paradise.
+I wish all the readers of JUST GENESIS a blessed Holy Week.
+May you have joy in knowing that the Son of God has destroyed death and opened for us the way to Paradise.